-This listing is about some of the Arizona ghost towns that we have found here in Southern Arizona.
+This listing is about the Arizona ghost towns that we have found here in Southern Arizona.
 Ghost Towns in Arizona are mostly about mining boom and bust.
 We would include Tombstone, but it survives.
 Click here to see Tombstone in the 1930's when it was almost a ghost town.
 Please feel free to send us a note and tell us about a Ghost Town in your area.
 Read our stories about some of the ghost towns we have found by clicking on a hotspot below or scrolling down and browsing a list.
 Explore on your own or take a tour.
 It has been reported that some ghost towns are currently restricted due to vandalism.
-Fairbank has an on site docent, The Friends of San Pedro River give tours of Charleston and Millville on occasion.
+Fairbank has an on site docent.
+The Friends of San Pedro River give tours of Charleston and Millville on occasion.
 We have heard of a new tour of the old Clanton Ranch coming up as well as a tour of the Charleston Cemetery, (hard to find).

 More than a hundred years ago, Kentucky Camp was the headquarters for the Santa Rita Water & Mining Company, which was formed to extract placer deposits from the Greaterville Mining District in the foothills of the Santa Rita Mountains 9 miles NW of Sonoita.Continue reading